Yashasvi-30/Maintain-Streak/Contributions/Readme.md

 Please note that this project follows the [Code of Conduct](CODE_OF_CONDUCT.md).
 All contributors are expected to adhere to this code.
 Any behavior that violates the code will not be tolerated and may result in your contributions being rejected or removed.

+---

-## Reporting Issues
+## Issue Reporting

-If you encounter any issues while using Daily Commit Automation, such as bugs or unexpected behavior, please report them using the [GitHub Issue Tracker](https://github.com/your-username/daily-commit-automation/issues).
-Provide detailed information about the problem, including steps to reproduce it and your environment setup.
+If you encounter any issues while using Daily Commit Automation, such as bugs or unexpected behavior, please report them using the [GitHub Issue Tracker](https://github.com/Yashasvi-30/Maintain-Streak/issues).
+Please include detailed information about the problem, steps to reproduce it, and your environment setup.

 ## Communication

-For further questions or discussions about contributing to this project, feel free to reach out to the project maintainers via [email](mailto:project@example.com) or [GitHub Discussions](https://github.com/your-username/daily-commit-automation/discussions).
+For further questions or discussions about contributing to this project, feel free to reach out to the project maintainers via [email](mailto:yashasvi30gupta@gmail.com) or [GitHub Discussions](https://github.com/Yashasvi-30/Maintain-Streak/discussions).

+---

 ## Attribution